PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

  right: "Hello, Elodie!"
 ```

-We can use `if` here to check the language is equal to "Spanish" as we did with `name`.
+Use `if` to check if the language equals "Spanish":

 ```rust,ignore
 pub fn greet(name: &str, language: &str) -> String {